Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The Journey on Day Seven, Camino Primitivo

 The day started out nice enough in Castro.
-The sky was full of clouds, but no rain, which made for a beautiful sunrise from the Albergue Juvenil de Castro, sitting on top of the hill.
+The sky was full of clouds, but no rain, which made for a beautiful sunrise from the Albergue Juvenil de Castro, and the chapel beside it, sitting on top of the hill.

 I made preparations to leave with Glyvia, and my husband, Rich.
-The Primitive Way walks along a paved lane framed by stone walls, through Castro and about 400 meters onward follows this beautiful, gently climbing path, below.
+The Primitive Way walks along a paved lane framed by stone walls, through Castro.
+About 1/4 kilometer from the albergue, pass the Hotel Castro Chao Samartín on your right with a coffee vending machine.
+A perfect place if you haven’t had your caffeine hit yet or need another one!

 Glyvia, Walking Compañera for this DayGlyvia, Walking Compañera for this Day